louisarts/AIdentify_repo/README.md

 ## The Team

    ### Alba Gutierrez Pedemonte
-       <p>Alba has a background in Physics, worked as a consultant and is a fantastic data scientist!</p>
+       Alba has a background in Physics, worked as a consultant and is a fantastic data scientist!
        <a href="https://www.linkedin.com/in/albagutierrezpedemonte/">LinkedIn</a>
        <a href="mailto: albaguti@gmail.com"><span>E-mail</span></a>

    ### Louis Arts
-       <p>Louis recently graduated with a Bachelor's in science (specialization in physics and mathematics) from Maastricht University.
-He plans to start a Master's in Astrophysics soon.</p>
+       Louis recently graduated with a Bachelor's in science (specialization in physics and mathematics) from Maastricht University.
+He plans to start a Master's in Astrophysics soon.
        <a href="https://www.linkedin.com/in/louis-arts-a768221a6/">LinkedIn</a>
        <a href="mailto: artslouis@gmail.com"><span>E-mail</span></a>

    ### Patrick Hofbauer
-       <p>Patrick has a Bachelor's in economics from UCLA and a Master's in Finance from the University of Innsbruck.
-He plans to apply his newfound data science skills in the financial industry.</p>
+       Patrick has a Bachelor's in economics from UCLA and a Master's in Finance from the University of Innsbruck.
+He plans to apply his newfound data science skills in the financial industry.
        <a href="https://www.linkedin.com/in/patrick-hofbauer/">LinkedIn</a>
        <a href="mailto: patrick.hofbauer15@gmail.com"><span>E-mail</span></a>